Working with Table of Contents

 Note that built-in heading styles such as Heading 1 have an outline level compulsory set in style settings.

 This switch will allow custom styles to be used when collecting entries to be used in the TOC.
 This is often used in conjunction with the \O switch to include custom styles along with built-in heading styles in the TOC.

-will use content styled with CustomHeading1 as level 1 content in the TOC and CustomHeading2 as level 2.
+will use content styled with CustomHeading1 as level 1 content in the

 |Use TC Fields